Chart Color Schemes

 Kanimbla - Mooroobool faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-In Kanimbla - Mooroobool, 23.2% of residents aged 15 and above hold university degrees, compared to the Australian average of 30.4%.
-Bachelor degrees are the most common at 17.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.6%).
-Vocational credentials are also prevalent, with 37.7% of residents holding such qualifications - advanced diplomas at 11.0% and certificates at 26.7%.
+Educational qualifications in Kanimbla-Mooroobool trail regional benchmarks, with 23.2% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+Bachelor degrees are most prevalent at 17.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.6%).
+Vocational credentials are also common, with 37.7% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.0% and certificates for 26.7%.
 Educational participation is high, with 30.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education